-Federal Plus Loan For Students (not to exceed 12 percent interest rate) makes long-term loans to parents of dependent students to pay for the cost of study at postsecondary schools.
-Parents of dependent undergraduate students may borrow up to the cost of dependent child's education minus other aid awarded.
+Federal Direct Plus Loan (Grad Plus) makes long-term loans to pay for the cost of study at postsecondary schools.
+Graduate and professional students may borrow up to the cost of attendance minus other aid awarded.
+A credit check is performed.
+Students who are not approved have the option of obtaining an endorser or appealing the credit decision.